yurt-page/docs/email.md

 ## Test
 When configuring an email server you can check your rating on  https://www.mail-tester.com

-https://toolbox.googleapps.com/apps/messageheader/analyzeheader analyze message headers to see dkim scheks and delivery time
+https://toolbox.googleapps.com/apps/messageheader/analyzeheader analyze message headers to see dkim checks and delivery time

 See also https://wiki.archlinux.org/title/Mail_server

 ## Hosting mail or outsourcing?
-TL;DR Yes, setup it (if you have a time) but use a free mail (Gmail, iCloud etc) and slowly try to use your own mailbox.
+TL;DR Yes, setup it (if you have a time) but use a free mail (Gmail, iCloud etc.) and slowly try to use your own mailbox.

 You have different properties of email: